 2. Vehicle access to rear dwellings shall be provided from a public street or alley.
-The minimum driveway width shall be ten (10) feet for driveways serving two (2) units, and twenty-two (22) feet for driveways serving three (3) or more units.
+The minimum driveway width shall be 10 feet for driveways serving two units, and 22 feet for driveways serving three or more units.

-- D. Dwelling Units Over Garages.
-Dwelling units occupying an upper story above a garage may be set back three (3) feet from a rear lot line that abuts an alley.
-The ground floor garage shall be set back five (5) feet from the rear lot line.
-All other setback and open space requirements must be observed. - E. Accessory Dwelling Units.
-Dwelling Units that meet the requirements of Chapter 20.42 shall be permitted in R-1 zoning districts.
+D. Dwelling Units Over Garages.
+Dwelling units occupying an upper story above a garage may be set back 3 feet from a rear lot line that abuts an alley.
+The ground floor garage shall be set back 5 feet from the rear lot line.
+All other setback and open space requirements must be observed.